 Google Maps is an underutilized tool for how to find a running track near you.

-You can input “running track“ into the Google Maps search to try to find a running track, but another effective tip for how to find a running track on Google Maps is to switch from the regular street map view to the satellite view.
+You can input “running track“ into the Google Maps search, or look for a track by switching from the regular street map view to the satellite view.

-Then, you can switch to the street view to find the address of the running track and figure out directions or how to run to the running track or drive to the track, depending on the distance from your home or running home base.
+Then, you can switch to street view to find the address and figure out directions to run to or drive to the track, depending on the distance from your home or running home base.

 Typically, the best place to find a local running track near you that is open to the public and standardized in terms of distance (400 meters) is at high schools, colleges, and universities.